HCL-TECH-SOFTWARE/digital-experience/docs/get_started/plan_deployment/container_deployment/rm_container/DX Performance of Small Config for Rendering and Basic Tuning to Improve Response Time.md

 - DX combined run executed with default minimal deployments as mentioned in the following helm values.
 - No issues found with a user load of up to 500.
-- Errors are seen at a 600 user load.
+- Errors are seen at a user load of 600.
 This total error is around five percent.

 ##### stage-1 Helm Values